bluejayws/AnimalWhatsappStickers/README.md

 # AnimalWhatsappStickers
-Just select a sticker pack to add to your whatsapp stickers.
-Dogs, cats, cheems, and spongbob.
+* Just select a sticker pack to add to your whatsapp stickers.
+* Dogs, cats, cheems, and spongbob.

-Also just a way for me get into android programming.
+**NOTE: ** Also just a way for me get into android programming.